My $HOME

 Recently, I came across a blog posting titled

-$HOME, sweet $HOME, where
+$HOME, sweet $HOME,

-@blinry advocates for structuring your
+where @blinry advocates for structuring

-of my $HOME in the last years.
+I made of my $HOME in the last years.

-A few things about my old $HOME
+A few things about my old $HOME:

 -

-contained basically everything I had accumulated during the last years besides music, videos, pictures and source code. -
+Documentscontained basically everything I had accumulated during the last years besides music, videos, pictures and source code. -

-just contained one gigantic folder of all projects that I ever worked on. - the rest was based on the default xdg-user-dirs
+projectsjust contained one gigantic folder of all projects that I ever worked on. - the rest was based on the default xdg-user-dirs

 If you sorted the files by file type like the default XDG directories suggest, files from one project may be scattered across many different directories.

-So my goal for the new $HOME
+So my goal for the new $HOME was to have a clean

-become too long to type out - the directory structure relates to how I
+paths do not become too long to type out - the directory structure

-A quick tour of my new $HOME
+A quick tour of my new $HOME:

 The project directory

-All of my projects are stored in src
+All of my projects are stored in src.
+I use a flat

-directory structure, where every project has its own subdirectory based
+directory structure, where every project has its own subdirectory

-through the use of tags.
+contexts through the use of tags.

 Tags

-Tag directories are stored in tag
+Tag directories are stored in tag.
+Each directory stores

 symbolic links to parts of a project that can be distributed around

-.
+lib and src.
 One possible use for the tag

 directories is creating workbenches.
 If I use some directories in

-in different contexts,
+lib or src in different contexts,

-can be used to include them in multiple workbenches.
+tag can be used to include them in multiple workbenches.

 An example workflow